ExperitestOfficial/CommunityCode-Web-RubyStarterProject/README.md

 ```bash
 gem install selenium-webdriver -v 4.10.0
 ```
-To run all tests in this project, execute to following command line:
+To run all tests in this project, run this on the command line
 ```bash
 ruby -Itest test/run_tests.rb
 ```